tbgitoo/python_midi_training/README.md

 https://huggingface.co/google/magenta-realtime

-The code is under an Apache 2.0
+The code is under an Apache 2.0 license.